naguait85/gitops_agrcoCD_EKS/README.md

-# gitops-multienv-vote applciation for testing
+# gitops-multienv-vote applciation for testing vote application

 Deploy **multiple environments** on **multiple EKS clusters** with **ArgoCD**.